Unravelling the Complexities of the Taxation of Life Assurance Policies – Part 1

 - The premiums must be payable for ten years or 75% of the term whichever is the shorter.
 For example a ten year endowment plan will qualify after seven and a half years

-- The premiums must be paid regularly on an annual or more frequent basis such as monthly
+- Premiums must be paid annually or more frequently such as monthly

-- The sum assured must be at least 75% of the total premiums payable over the life of the policy
+- The sum assured must be at least 75% of the total premiums payable throughout the term

 - A “Chargeable Event” occurs; and